 Systems designers also decide how their system will interact with other game systems and set the basis for what game mechanics and features can be designed around it.
-Due to the scope and importance of systems like this, it’s a job most often left for more senior game designers.
+Due to the scope, complexity and importance of systems like this, it’s a job most often left for more senior game designers.

 Feature design refers to the design of smaller, standalone features such as a daily login bonus or guild house customization.
 This type of work will see you touch on a variety of features rather than a specific system like the systems designer.

 Feature design is usually not a comprehensive enough specialization to be a job in itself.
 As a result, when you see a job listing for a “Game Designer” you can assume that it’s referring to feature design with the added expectation that you will also do general purpose game design, like play testing and balancing for example.